 - Desk workers are especially vulnerable due to prolonged sitting and poor posture

-What makes scar tissue accumulation particularly problematic is its progressive nature.
-Unlike acute injuries that heal and disappear, scar tissue becomes a permanent part of your body’s structure.
-Each subsequent back injury adds to this accumulation, creating increasingly rigid segments in your spine that can’t adapt to sudden movements or pressure changes.
+The really frustrating thing about scar tissue is its cumulative nature.
+Unlike acute injuries that heal and disappear completely, scar tissue becomes a permanent part of your spine’s structure.
+I’ve noticed that areas where I’ve had repeated problems tend to feel “different”—stiffer and less responsive to movement.
+Each subsequent injury in the same region adds to this accumulation, creating increasingly rigid segments that can’t adapt well to sudden pressure changes.

 Breaking Up Scar Tissue Through Movement

-Effective scar tissue management requires movement in all planes of spinal motion.
-This includes forward and backward bending, side bending, and rotational movements.
-Simple activities like walking, swimming, and gentle stretching can contribute to this process, but more specific exercises targeting spinal mobility are often necessary for significant improvement.
+Effective scar tissue management requires movement in all planes of spinal motion—forward and backward bending, side bending, and rotation.
+Simple activities like walking, swimming, and gentle stretching all contribute, but I’ve found that more specific mobility exercises targeting the spine are often necessary for significant improvement.

-The key is consistency rather than intensity.
-Regular, gentle movement throughout the day is more effective than occasional intense exercise sessions.
-This is particularly important for desk workers who may spend long periods in static positions that promote scar tissue formation and stiffening.
+The key insight I’ve gained is that consistency matters more than intensity.
+Regular, gentle movement throughout the day beats occasional intense exercise sessions.
+This is especially important for those of us spending long periods in static positions that promote scar tissue formation and stiffening.

-This technique works by creating a stable base for your spine and preventing the sudden flexion movement that often accompanies sneezing.
-By placing your hands on your knees or thighs, you create a mechanical advantage that helps maintain your spinal alignment during the explosive force of a sneeze.
+The technique works by creating a stable support structure for your spine and preventing the sudden flexion movement that often accompanies a sneeze.
+When you place your hands on your knees or thighs, you’re creating what engineers would call a mechanical advantage—a way to distribute the explosive forces of the sneeze through a more stable system rather than letting your spine handle all the load.

 - Step 1: As soon as you feel a sneeze coming, quickly place both hands on your knees or thighs